Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I went to a very well stocked rum bar this afternoon and they had this one listed on their web page.
 Lucky me, they had it in stock.
 I told the barmaid that the only other way to get it would be to visit the Abbey in Barbados.
 I had high anticipation on my half ounce pour.

 This was easily the lightest in color of all three pours.
 Appleton 21 was a lot darker and Blackwell Reserve was even darker.
 I was expecting this one to come in first, then the Appleton 21, then the Blackwell's.
 Nope!
 It wound up the other way around.
 This was clearly the dullest.
 Yes it was smooth with minimal discernible flavors, but the burn at the back of my throat was very pronounced.
 I am never one to complain about rums that burn, but burn is the only thing to stand out on this rum.
-I am being very generous giving this rum my rating of 7.
+I was being very generous giving this rum my initial rating of 7, so now it gets lowered to a 6.

 A lovely fruity nose.
 Slightly sweet with fresh notes of pineapple, banana, vanilla, hazelnuts and a bit of wooden lacquer.
 The medium bodied palate is smooth with the same notes found in the nose alongside earthy tobacco.
 The finish is discretely spicy and long.
 As with it's siblings, the balance is absolutely excellent and there's obvious family resemblance, especially to the other foursquare productions.